gpitsilis/hate-speech/README.txt

 This script combines together the output produced by the scripts in step 5.
 The performance figure of the ensemble (includes the F-score) is send to the standard output ( standard console ).

 Contact information: georgios.pitsilis@gmail.com

+If you use this work in academic research with published results, please cite this paper, or use the following Bibtex:

+@article{Pitsilis2018DetectingOL,
+  title={Detecting Offensive Language in Tweets Using Deep Learning}, author={Georgios K. Pitsilis and Heri Ramampiaro and Helge Langseth}, journal={CoRR}, year={2018}, volume={abs/1801.04433}
+}